 Martin is a tiny town located in the state of South Carolina.
 With a population of 7 people and just one neighborhood, Martin is the 297th largest community in South Carolina.

-Martin is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Martin is a town of managers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Martin who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+Martin is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Martin is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Martin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Martin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Martin has few renters and college students.
 But the biggest reason it is quieter in Martin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Martin may be for you.